 Intravascular volume depletion: volume and/or sodium depletion should be corrected prior to administration of CoAprovel (see "Special warnings and special precautions for use, Hypotension - Volume-depleted patients").

-Elderly patients: no dosage adjustment of CoAprovel is necessary in elderly patients.
+Older people: no dosage adjustment of CoAprovel is necessary in older people.

-Paediatric patients: CoAprovel is not recommended for use in children and adolescents due to a lack of data on safety and efficacy.
+Paediatric population: CoAprovel is not recommended for use in children and adolescents because the safety and efficacy have not been established.
+No data are available.